supersynthesis/eurorack/README.md

 # License
 [CC0](https://creativecommons.org/public-domain/cc0/) - Information in this repo is public domain.
 Please view, learn, share, use without restriction.
 You are welcome to attribute Super Synthesis or Chris McDowell if you want to.

+If you love this, use this, dig this, want more and/or want to support me directly, please consider joining the Super Patreon :) https://www.patreon.com/SuperSynthesis